tingchannavong/regex_search_for_postcode_data/README.md

 # regex_search_for_postcode_data
-This project attempts to solve the pain point of extracting branch office information from a 100+ postcode word file.
+This project attempts to solve the pain point of extracting branch office information from a 100+ pages of postcode.txt file.

 The file regex_search_postcode.py have two functions that search for regex pattern in a text format or list.